Lunarang/VarieTea/README.md

 ## Contributions :sparkles:

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/lunarang/VarieTea/CODE_OF_CONDUCT.md).
-To contribute to PTMGMT, follow these steps:
+To contribute to VarieTea, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.